hotzjacobb/tiny-neural-net/README.md

     cd path_to_cloned_repo
     source setup.sh
     ```
-3. If not automatically selected, in your notebook viewing application, set your Python kernel as `env/bin/python`.
+3. If not automatically selected, in your notebook viewing application, set your Python interpreter as `env/bin/python`.
 And restart before running.

 4. Run in your notebook viewing app (preferably multiple times if you hit a local minimum) (: